 While Apple is known for their great technology, a big part of their reputation lies on their superb design.
-Since one of their first product releases, the Mac computer in 1984, they have been on the forefront of stylish personal computing that’s sleek, minimalist, and easy to us.
-Through the years, Apple has been able to significantly change the world’s relationship with tech through great design.
+Since one of their first product releases, the Mac computer in 1984, they have been on the forefront of stylish personal computing that’s sleek, minimalist, and easy to use.
+Through the years, Apple has been able to significantly change the world’s relationship with tech through great design, and here at Medley, we're continually inspired by Apple's mission to make elegant, highly functional pieces.

 As early as 1983, Jobs proposed, “What we’re going to do is make the products high-tech, and we’re going to package them cleanly so that you know they’re high-tech.
 We will fit them in a small package, and then we can make them beautiful and white.”
 And that’s exactly what he did, and Apple continues to do.